joshnishikawa/MIDIcontroller/README.md

 ___

 ### VERSION LOG:
+3.2.4
+- MIDIswitch can now take NOTE or DRUM as an argument.
+NOTE allows the switch to send Note On/Off messages instead of Control Change messages.
+DRUM sends only Note On (use only on drum pads).

 3.1.3 MAJOR RELEASE WITH BREAKING CHANGES:
 - Min and Max output is no longer set when constructing objects. use outputRange(min, max) instead.